jimmyfartua/hello-world2/README.md

 I can't stand Harry Potter.
 I can only watch the LOTR trilogy once every 10 years.
 They are just too long for me.
 I think the hobbit movies are horrible movies that should never have been made.
+I like the star wars prequel movies, i'll fight anyone who says they are not Star Wars movies